 The purpose of the conference is to provide insight into current local, state, and national economies, addressing topics of interest to the community.
 A combination of nationally known speakers and local experts will be on hand to provide perspectives on issues affecting business, industry, education and government.
 The event attracts around 700 to 800 regional business professionals each year.

-Kansas Manufacturing: Machinery Manufacturing
+Kansas Manufacturing: Fabricated Metal Product Manufacturing

-January 2017 to February 2017, Current & Leading Indices increased.
+February 2017 to March 2017, Current & Leading Indices increased.

-The U.S. & Midwest inflation rates both increased from February to March 2017.
+The U.S. & Midwest inflation rates both increased from March to April 2017.